-Join my Facebook group, HSPs True Nature Tribe – a community for sensitive, empathic women
+Join my Facebook group, HSP True Nature Tribe – helping sensitive women to thrive through life-changing events

 I believe that our best work happens when we feel supported, connected and inspired.
 For me, and for many other sensitive souls, being in nature provides this beautifully.
 Just as we can be adversely affected by a negative environment, we can also thrive when the conditions are right.
 This is known as differential susceptibility.
 In practice, it means that by choosing our surroundings carefully and purposefully, we are setting ourselves up for greater success.

 … Some days, the beach feels right – the water creating a ‘blue mind’ effect, and the tides reflecting our own ebbs and flows.
 Other times, we explore woodland whilst navigating the inner terrain of feelings.
 Strolling through parks and rose gardens offers an uplifting mood, with beautiful landscapes of colour and thoughtful design.